The South coast of Lombok

 Since the building of the new airport begun there are also a new roads being build so traveling to the kuta area is better then before.

-The conditions are variable and there can be rough seas at the South East coast of Lombok.
+The conditions are variable and there can be rough seas at the south east coast of Lombok.

-Best time to dive in the Belongas area are March-mid June and October-November when the water conditions are (relatively) calm.
-The bay of Belongas is sheltered, but when you pass the narrow mouth around Gili Wayang, where the dive sites are, the sea gets rougher with a strong surge.
+The bay of Belongas is sheltered, but when you pass the narrow mouth around Gili Wayang, where the dive sites are,

-Diving the Kuta area can be done year round but the best time is during the first half of the dry season when the sea is still calm and the visibility around 10-15+ meters.
-The dive sites you can do are depending on the weather conditions.
+Diving the Kuta area can be done year round but the best time is during the first half of the dry season when the sea is still

 Here you have dive sites for all level divers.